BreakingBytes/breakingbytes.github.io/content/PV-electrical-mismatch.md

 ## PV Cells and Reverse Bias Breakdown

 The cells in a PV module can be considered roughly as a current source in parallel with a diode and some resistive elements.
+Diodes are semiconductors.
-Diodes are semiconductors, in other words, they only conducts current in one direction, called the forward bias.
-When a negative voltage, or a reverse bias is applied to the cell, the semiconductor won't conduct a current.
+In other words, they only conduct current in one direction, called the forward bias.
+When a negative voltage, or a reverse bias, is applied to the cell, the semiconductor won't conduct a current.
 However, if enough reverse bias is applied, all semiconductors will eventually breakdown, and carry a current.
-This phenomema is called **Reverse Bias Breakdown**, and the **breakdown voltage** varies between cell technology.
+This phenomema is called **reverse bias breakdown**, and the **breakdown voltage** varies between cell technology.
 A typical front contact p-type silicon solar cell may breakdown at around -20 volts, while a back-contact n-type silicon solar cell may breakdown at -5 volts.
 There are many factors,